MonikaSData/stock-analysis/README.md

    *- The advantages of refactoring are:*

-   - The code becomes more readable,less complex and easier to understand.
+   - The code becomes more readable, less complex and easier to understand
-   - The process in most cases will uncover bad patterns in the code that can be eliminated.
+   - The process in most cases will uncover bad patterns in the code that can be eliminated
-   - Refactoring also leads to code/program that runs faster and is more adaptible.
-Debugging might become easier with refactored code.
+   - Refactoring also leads to code/program that runs faster and is more adaptible; Debugging might become easier with refactored code

    *- The disadvantages of refactoring are:*

-   - The process of refactoring can become time consuming and expensive.
+   - The process of refactoring can become time consuming and expensive
-   - If refactoring is not done right (there is not enough time to test the refactored code), the code can become broken which might lead to more bugs and issues during a release.
+   - If refactoring is not done right (there is not enough time to test the refactored code), the code can become broken which might lead to more bugs and issues during a release

 **What are the advantages and disadvantages of refactoring of the original and refactored VBA script?**

   *- The advantages of the refactored VBA stocks analysis script:*

-   -  The script runs faster after refactoring (run time decreased from ~ 0.8 seconds to ~ 0.16 seconds)*
+   -  The script runs faster after refactoring (run time decreased from ~ 0.8 seconds to ~ 0.16 seconds)
-   -  The script is easier to understand*
+   -  The script is easier to understand
-   -  Using arrays and variables help the code to be more adaptable and reusable*
+   -  Using arrays and variables helps the code to be more adaptable and reusable

   *- The disadvantages of the refactored VBA stocks analysis script:*

-   - The process to refactor the VBA code was time consuming*
+   - The process to refactor the VBA code was time consuming
-   - About 70% of the code had to be re-written and it might have been be easier and faster to write the code from scratch*
+   - About 70% of the code had to be re-written and it might have been be easier and faster to write the code from scratch